What To Expect At The Moqui Cave Museum In Kanab, Utah

 Parking lot for Moqui Cave near Kanab in Utah

-Here’s a tip if you’re visiting Kanab in Summer – Moqui Cave would be a great place to cool off on hotter days as temperatures in the cave never rise above 65 degrees.
+Travel Tip: If you’re visiting Kanab in summer, the Moqui Cave Museum would be a great palce to cool off on hotter days as temperatures inside never rise above 65°F.

 Paying entrance to a museum in utah

-A guided tour of Moqui Cave is included at no extra cost on your visit and we highly recommend you ask as many questions as possible.
+A guided tour of Moqui Cave is included at no extra cost with your small admission fee and we highly recommend you ask as many questions as possible.
+While this cave is a bit gimmicky, it’s still family owned and we learned so much during our tour.

 Garth Chamberlin founder of Moqui Cave pictured with a bird